canonical/lxd/doc/userns-idmap.md

 then LXD will fail to create or start any container until this is corrected.

-If some but not all of /etc/subuid, /etc/subgid, newuidmap (path lookup) and newgidmap (path lookup) can't be found on the system, LXD will fail the startup of any container until this is corrected as this shows a broken shadow setup.
+If some but not all of /etc/subuid, /etc/subgid, newuidmap (path lookup) and newgidmap (path lookup) can be found on the system, LXD will fail the startup of any container until this is corrected as this shows a broken shadow setup.